Newark and Sherwood welcomes the tour of Britain on Saturday 8 September hosting the race for the second time.

 Landmarks Lowdham is known locally for its active events programme and you can guarantee that the tour riders will receive an enthusiastic welcome from locals.
 It's also famous for its gold painted post box outside the post office in honour of local hero and Paralympic sprinter Richard Whitehead.

 Landmarks Oxton is a delightful little village crammed with listed buildings including an old forge and chapel.
 It is one of the few places to have a registered toad crossing point.
 Each March Beanfold Lane is closed to all vehicles to allow toads to cross the road safely back to their breeding ponds.
+Don't miss the King of the Mountains climb up Oxton Hill.

 Contact Honor Dunkley - Southwell Tourism Officer